California road trip visit to Feather River Fish Hatchery & Oroville Dam

 Located on Table Mountain Boulevard in Oroville approximately one mile below Oroville Dam, the Feather River Fish Hatchery raises Chinook salmon and steelhead – up to 9 million each year.
 The fish raised at the Feather River Fish Hatchery are crucial to the state’s salmon stock, particularly as their numbers have declined during periodic drought years after about 2010.

 The fish hatchery is open year-round and the views up the river toward the Thermalito Diversion Dam from the well-designed viewing platforms from the east side of Table Mountain Boulevard are excellent.
-This is the area where fish making their way through the fish ladder can be seen through viewing windows, generally from mid-September through June (although we visited again in 2021 during the pandemic and access to the viewing windows was closed, although you could still see the fish ladders from the platforms).
+This is the area where fish making their way through the fish ladder can be seen through viewing windows, generally from mid-September through June (we visited again in 2021 during the pandemic and access to the viewing windows was closed, although you could still see the fish ladders from the platforms).
 Normally, there are also guided tours (reservations required), but even without tours there are plenty of signs explaining much of what you see.

 The spawning room, hatchery and rearing ponds are located on the west side of Table Mountain Boulevard.
 This is where the public is allowed to view Chinook salmon spawning from mid-September until mid-November (weekdays only).
 Steelhead salmon spawning can be seen from mid-December through mid-February (weekdays only).
 Salmon can be seen in the rearing ponds all year long.
 Plus, there is great access to Feather River along this area for picnics and strolls — or a cooling dip in the water.
 (Do check on any closures or other tour limitations due to COVID-related park and city closures prior to your arrival.)